Barbara Hershey

 Barbara Lynn Herzstein, better known as Barbara Hershey (born February 5, 1948), is an American actress.
 In a career spanning more than 50 years, she has played a variety of roles on television and in cinema in several genres, including Westerns, horrors, and comedies.
 She began acting at age 17 in 1965, but did not achieve widespread critical acclaim until the 1980s.
 By that time, the Chicago Tribune referred to her as "one of America's finest actresses".

 Hershey won an Emmy and a Golden Globe for Outstanding Lead Actress in a Miniseries/TV Film for her role in A Killing in a Small Town (1990).
 She received Golden Globe nominations for Best Supporting Actress for her role as Mary Magdalene in The Last Temptation of Christ (1988) and for her role in The Portrait of a Lady (1996).
 For the latter film, she was nominated for an Academy Award for Best Supporting Actress and won the Los Angeles Film Critics Award for Best Supporting Actress.
 She has won two Best Actress awards at the Cannes Film Festival for her roles in Shy People (1987) and A World Apart (1988).
-She was featured in Woody Allen's Hannah and Her Sisters (1986), for which she was nominated for the British Academy Film Award for Best Supporting Actress and Garry Marshall's melodrama Beaches (1988), and she earned a second British Academy Film Award nomination for Darren Aronofsky's Black Swan (2010).
+She was featured in Woody Allen's Hannah and Her Sisters (1986), for which she was nominated for the British Academy Film Award for Best Supporting Actress.
+She starred in Garry Marshall's melodrama Beaches (1988) and earned a second British Academy Film Award nomination for Darren Aronofsky's Black Swan (2010).

 Establishing a reputation early in her career as a hippie, Hershey experienced conflict between her personal life and her acting goals.
-Her career suffered a decline during a six-year relationship with actor David Carradine, with whom she had a child.
+Her career declined during a six-year relationship with actor David Carradine, with whom she had a child.
 She experimented with a change in stage name to Barbara Seagull.
 During this time, her personal life was highly publicized and ridiculed.
 Her acting career was not well established until she separated from Carradine and changed her stage name back to Hershey.
 In 1990, later in her career, she reportedly began to keep her personal life private.